rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - My greatest failure is that despite my full commitment to a job to prove myself in the community, knowing that my best is still not good enough is something that I take seriously.
-I learned that before stepping into an industry, I must already be **proficient** on most of what is required in the job description.
+I learned how important it is to utilize **character development** by getting along well with others through integrity, respect, and humility to maintain a positive and productive work environment.

 #### **How do you handle working with people who annoy you?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - I choose my poison **wisely**.
-I pick whichever is constructive to improve on and drop a **note verbale** to seek a peaceful resolution only if the situation becomes irrepressible.
+I pick constructive criticisms to improve on and adapt myself to changes surrounding people with different personalities.

 #### **How do you deal with pressure or stressful situations?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I take a break for a few minutes to alleviate myself.
-I would first analyze the situation then work on it to the **best of my ability** to complete what it needs to be done.
-Pressure exists to fight procrastination, learn something the hard way, and act accordingly to improve the situation.
+- I would list down the tasks that were assigned to me and sort them by priority based on the details of the project and how urgent a task is.
+With **proper planning** and self-preparation, I can deal difficult challenges under pressure.

 #### **How do you feel about working weekends or late hours?**